play-with-docker/play-with-kubernetes.github.io/writing-tutorials.md

 # Writing Tutorials
-This document shows you how to write a tutorial for the [Play with Docker](http://training.play-with-docker.com/) training site.
-For more information about Play with Docker, check out our [about page](./about.md).
+Thank you for contributing to the Play with Kubernetes Classroom!
+This document shows you how to write a tutorial for the [Play with Kubernetes](http://training.play-with-kubernetes.com/) training site.
+For more information about Play with Kubernetes, check out our [about page](./about.md).

 ## Contributing Overview